kyma-project/btp-manager/docs/contributor/02-10-operations.md

 11. Regardless of the mode, all SAP BTP Service Operator resources marked with the `app.kubernetes.io/managed-by:btp-manager` label are deleted.
 The deletion of module resources is based on resources GVKs (GroupVersionKinds) found in [manifests](../../module-resources).
 If the process succeeds, the finalizer on BtpOperator CR itself is removed, and the resource is deleted.
 If an error occurs during the deprovisioning (11a), the state of BtpOperator CR is set to `Error`.

 ## Conditions
-The state of BTP Operator CR is represented by [**Status**](https://github.com/kyma-project/module-manager/blob/main/pkg/declarative/v2/object.go#L23) that comprises State and Conditions.
+The state of SAP BTP Operator CR is represented by [**Status**](https://github.com/kyma-project/module-manager/blob/main/pkg/declarative/v2/object.go#L23) that comprises State and Conditions.
 Only one Condition of type `Ready` is used.